History of Algeciras: Independence of San Roque

 Location of the 18th century military forts in Algeciras, Torre del Almirante, Fuerte de Santiago, Batería de San Antonio, Fuerte de Isla Verde, Torre de El Rodeo, Fuerte de San García, Fuerte de Punta Carnero, Fuerte de San Diego and Fuerte de El Tolmo.

-From 1751 the general commander of the Campo de Gibraltar Francisco de Paula Bucareli y Ursúa, undertook various actions aimed at the municipal independence of the cities of the Campo.
+From 1751 the general commander of the Campo de Gibraltar, Francisco de Paula Bucareli, undertook various actions aimed at the municipal independence of the cities of the Campo.
 Thus, by the Cédula of February 9, 1755, following the request of the General, Algeciras was granted the title of city, its first mayor being Francisco Bermúdez Salcedo.
 In the territorial division of the former boundaries of Gibraltar, which also included the city of Los Barrios, it was decided to give Algeciras a smaller territory than the other two towns because its port was an advantage over the other two cities.
 However, the use of the mountains would be joint for the three cities.
 During the following years the Army Corps of Engineers built streets and squares.
 Time and archaeological excavations have shown that the urban layout of the city of the time follows the layout of the streets, walls and moats of the medina; thus the houses located on Teniente Miranda Street, for example, have their back walls always leaning against the city wall.
 The urbanization process of the city was enormous in these times, the first Plaza Alta was built and the aqueduct known as "Los Arcos" that brought water to the city from a nearby spring in 1777.